-If you concerns about the conduct of staff and need advice on the how to handle the matter contact Adsafe
+If you have concerns about the conduct of staff and need advice on the how to handle the matter contact Adsafe. <How to contact Adsafe>

 Child Safe Standards or Principles

 Better practice in child protection has moved from a small number of minimum standard legal compliance requirements to a larger number of standards that allows an organisation some flexibility on how the standards are achieved.
 Victoria were early adopters of this approach when they made it a requirement for all their organisations that offered services to children to show compliance to the 7 Victorian Child Safe Standards.